 - Study the transit map looking for the main lines.
 In Toronto, it's pretty easy to get a handle on the system.
 In London and New York, you need to rely on their transit app to get where you're going.

 - On a bus, sit by the driver for direction as to when to get off.

 - Take photos as you go.
 You can create a bread crumb trail with photos in cities that have you really nervous.
 I did this in Moscow where the signs are all in Cyrillic script, making them impossible for me to read.
-At every turn, I turned around to face the direction I would approach it from when returning back to my hostel and took a photo, creating a visual map.
-I didn’t need it in the end as my sense of direction got me back safely but it was a back-up that was there if I needed it.
+At every turn, I swiveled around to face the direction I would approach it from when returning back to my hostel and took a photo, thus creating a visual map.
+I didn't need it in the end as my sense of direction got me back safely but it was a back-up in case I needed it.

 - Have a few key words in your back pocket.
 Yes, your back pocket.
 Writing the basic information you'll need and a few key phrases on a piece of paper in English, followed by the phonetic spelling in the language of the country, followed by the proper spelling in the local language, will be helpful.
 In Japan, before moving on from one hostel to another, I always had the name and address of my destination written on a piece of paper in Japanese characters.
 Even if I knew the name, I couldn't be sure that people would understand what I was saying and I certainly couldn't expect people to read the destination in Latin script.